 - You need enough available body fat.
 If you’re quite lean, implants may be a better breast augmentation choice for you.

 - The procedure won’t lift the breasts.
 Fat transfer can add fullness and volume to the breasts, but, like traditional breast augmentation, it will not lift sagging breast tissue.
 Breast lift surgery is specifically designed to address sagging or stretched breast skin and can be coupled with augmentation via fat or implants.

 Can I combine fat transfer with breast implant surgery?

 Yes, you can definitely augment breast implant results with fat grafting.
 While this procedure is now trending, I’ve been optimizing breast implant results with fat transfer for years.
 I often use fat grafting to add a more natural-looking roundness to the upper pole of the breast (the quadrant above the nipple), or to increase the appearance of cleavage between the breasts.
 It’s also a great option for augmented women who wish they had chosen larger breast implants and want to boost their size without replacing their implants.

 If you are looking for the shaping qualities of implants or want to go up more than one cup size, choose breast implants instead.

 Looking for a natural breast augmentation doctor in Denver?

 If you would like to hear about methods for naturally enhancing your unique shape, I’d love to help.
-Contact my office at (303) 747-6719 or book a consultation through our website.
+Contact my Lone Tree office at 303-951-5829 or book a consultation through our website.
 I look forward to helping you perfect your look.